 - The puppy's collar is red.

-- Joe's car is hideous.
+- Joe's car looks like mine.

-- We looked at the company's logo.
+- We designed the company's logo.

-Rule #2: Plural Possessive Add Apostrophe After S
+Plural Possessive Nouns: Add Apostrophe After S

 - The companies' workers went on strike together.